MukurtuCMS/mukurtudocs/docs/source/media/upload-media-assets.md

 Select the type of media you want to add.

-## For locally hosted media files
+## Required fields for locally hosted media files
 - Select **Browse** to upload your file.
 - Names are automatically generated from the filename of the media.
 You can change the default name in the Name field.
 - Select a **Sharing Setting** and **Cultural Protocol** to apply to your media.

-## For embedded and remotely hosted media
+## Required fields for embedded and remotely hosted media
 - Enter the name of your media asset in the **Name** field.
 - Enter the embed code or URL to link to your media asset.
 - Select a **Sharing Setting** and **Cultural Protocol** to apply to your media.
+> Thumbnails are a required field for External Embeds

 ## Audio Files
 Supported audio file types: